LUWIZ

 Structure as question and answer

-Organize your pages into question-then-answer pairs.
-Each H2 or H3 poses a question, the following paragraph answers it fully.
-This structure mirrors the conversational logic of AI Overviews and makes extraction easier.
+Organize your pages as question-then-answer pairs.
+Each H2 or H3 poses a question, the following paragraph answers it in full.
+This structure, mirroring the conversational logic of AI Overviews, makes passage extraction easier.

 Deploy FAQPage schema

 FAQPage markup is a strong signal.
-It makes your question-answer pairs explicit to engines and increases the probability that your passages are understood and cited.
+It makes your question-answer pairs explicit for engines and increases the odds that your passages are understood and cited.
 Complement it with Article schema and freshness data.

 Anticipate Google's decomposition.
-List every logical sub-question of your topic and address each one in a dedicated section.
-A page that covers the full cluster of a theme captures more citations than a single-answer page.
+List all the logical sub-questions of your topic and address each in a dedicated section.
+A page that covers the full bundle of a theme captures more citations than a single-answer page.

 Keep ranking well organically

 92% of citations come from the top 10.
-Classic SEO remains the foundation: authority, internal linking, intent satisfied.
-Without a presence on page 1, the citation window closes almost entirely.
+Classic SEO stays the foundation: authority, internal linking, satisfied intent.
+Without a page-1 presence, the citation window closes almost entirely.

 Maintain freshness

 Update your content and signal it (modification date, schema).
 AI Overviews favor recent sources on evolving topics.
-An article two years old on a moving theme loses its citability.
+A two-year-old article on a moving subject loses its citability.

-This discipline belongs as much to SEO as to Generative Engine Optimization: you optimize at once for ranking and for AI extraction.
-The two don't oppose each other, they reinforce each other.
+This discipline is as much SEO as GEO: you optimize both for ranking and for AI extraction.
+The two don't conflict, they reinforce each other.

 AI Overview vs featured snippet

 Both occupy the top of the SERP, but their nature differs fundamentally.
-The featured snippet is a single extract pulled from one page.
+The featured snippet is a single excerpt pulled from one page.
 The AI Overview is a generated answer synthesizing several sources.

 CriterionAI OverviewFeatured snippet

-NatureAnswer generated by Gemini, multi-source synthesisLiteral extract from a single page
+NatureAnswer generated by Gemini, multi-source synthesisLiteral excerpt from a single page

-Cited sourcesSeveral domains as clickable cardsA single domain, the page in position zero
+Cited sourcesSeveral domains as clickable cardsA single domain, the position-zero page

 OptimizationCitable passages, query fan-out, FAQPage schema, top 10Direct format (list, table, definition), position zero